-Pakistan has experienced rapid economic growth to become a semi-industrialized economy, a situation which has caused the emergence of the major cities such as Karachi and Lahore.
+Pakistan has experienced rapid economic growth to become a semi-industrialized economy, a situation which has caused the emergence of major cities such as Karachi and Lahore.
 The population of Pakistan is predominantly indo-Iranian speakers and the country is culturally and historically associated with its neighbors of India, Afghanistan, and Iran.
-The country was created when it was partitioned from British India and together with India got their independence in 1947.
+The country was created when it was partitioned from British India and together with India got its independence in 1947.
 Data comes from the latest Pakistani census.

 The Three Biggest Cities In Pakistan

 Karachi is the financial hub of Pakistan.
 It has the largest Stock Exchange in Pakistan and hosts headquarters of major corporations in the country.
 An increasing trend in Karachi is the rise of investors in the IT sector.
 Karachi is slowly becoming an information and communications hub.
 Industries in Karachi include textiles, automobiles, steel, and pharmaceuticals.
 Karachi pollution ranks higher than the recommended standards by the WHO.

 Lahore has a population of 11,126,285.
 It is the capital of Punjab Province.
 Lahore has a rich history and has served as the capital of various empires such as Shahi, Mughal, and Sikh.
 Lahore’s architecture is a blend of modern and ancient.
 Lahore is considered a cultural, educational, arts, and sports center in Pakistan.
-Lahore contributes almost 13% to Pakistan’s economy and has a lucrative service sector with industries such as real estate, banking, finance services, tourism and information and technology services.
+Lahore contributes almost 13% to Pakistan’s economy and has a lucrative service sector with industries such as real estate, banking, financial services, tourism and information and technology services.
 These industries employ a substantial population in the city.
-The dominant religion in Lahore is Islam, and there are numerous mosques scattered in the city.